 Have you ever been to an event where the speaker just droned on and on without any consideration for the audience?

 I can say I have.
-Sometimes, I even wondered if the speaker even knew we are in the room because they went on and on and on without any eye contact, acknowledgement of us or consideration of how we experience them.
+Sometimes, I even wondered if the speaker even knew we are in the room because they went on and on and on without any eye contact, acknowledgment of us, or consideration of how we experienced them.

 All I can say is “Thank you, Jesus” for cell phones.
 Oh, the beauty of a cell phone during a boring presentation.
 I can pick it up, read my email or do something else to keep me engaged and… AWAKE during those sorts of speakers.

 As a presenter, you must find a way to build some sort of relational connection with your listeners.
 Don’t stop there!
 Craft ways for them to connect with one another too.

 It’s beneficial to have folks connect with one another during the session.

 Don’t overdo it though.

 Just ask them to say a few words or better yet, to make some non-threatening (to the introverts) gestures to interact with those around them.

 These sorts of mini-activities make the room less closed and tense.
 It sort of opens up the room and makes it more airy and free.

 Personally, I’m over the whole “turn to you neighbor and say…” business.
 It annoys me.